oktaytuncay/Kubernetes/kubernetes.md

     cidr: 192.168.8.17/32
 ```

-Now they're three seperate rules in total.
-So this would mean that traffic matching the first rule is allowed that is from any pod matching the label api-pod in any namespace and the second rule is allowed any pod in prod namespace and third rule is for IP block specification.
+Now they're three separate rules in total.
+So this would mean that traffic matching the first rule is allowed that is from any pod matching the label api-pod in any namespace and the second rule is allowed for any pod in prod namespace and the third rule is for IP block specification.
 In such a case it works like the following equation, and almost all traffic is allowed.

 `podSelector=api-pod or namespaceSelector=prod or ipBlock=192.168.8.17/32`

-Let's assume, instead of the backup server initiating a backup, we have an agent on the database pod that pushes backup to the backup server.
-In that case, the traffic is originating from the dabase pod to an external backup server.
-For this, we need to have egress role defined.
+Let's assume, that instead of the backup server initiating a backup, we have an agent on the database pod that pushes backup to the backup server.
+In that case, the traffic is originating from the database pod to an external backup server.
+For this, we need to have the egress role defined.

 We first need to add egress to the policyTypes and then add a new egress section to define the properties of the policy.
 Instead of `from` in Ingress, we need to add the keyword `to`.
 Under to, we can use any of the selectors, such as a pod, namespace or an IP block selector.

-And in this case, since the database server is external, we use ipBlock selector and provide the cidr block for the server.
+And in this case, since the database server is external, we use ipBlock selector and provide the CIDR block for the server.
 The port to which the requests will be sent will be 80, so we will define the port as 80.

 ```properties
     policyTypes: